Free loader daily pre-start checklist

 - Overall result, defects table, operator and supervisor sign-off.

 - Go through each checklist item and inspect the corresponding component.
-Mark Pass or Fail (and add notes if needed).
+Mark Pass or Fail (and add notes if needed).: Inspect the bucket cutting edge for excessive wear, check all pins and quick-coupler engagement, test hydraulic lift and tilt for smooth response, and verify the reversing camera and alarm both function correctly.

 - If any item fails, note it and do not operate the loader until it is rectified or approved.
-Report defects per your procedures.
+Report defects per your procedures.: Tag the loader out of service for critical defects such as brake failure, ROPS damage, steering faults or missing fire extinguisher.
+Notify the supervisor and maintenance team for immediate rectification.

 - Sign and date when the check is complete.
-Keep the form for your records or export/save as PDF.
+Keep the form for your records or export/save as PDF.: Confirm all items are marked Pass, Fail or N/A. Print your name, sign and record the date.
+In MapTrack, submit the inspection to automatically link it to the loader asset record.

 Get the free template

-Enter your email above to download the loader pre-start checklist.
+Enter your email above to download the full loader daily pre-start checklist as a PDF.

 Complete a loader pre-start inspection before each use or at the start of each shift.
 If the loader has been relocated to a new site, has had repairs, or was used by another operator, perform a fresh check.
 Many construction and mining sites require a daily pre-start for all plant and equipment on site.
-Your company policy, site rules or contract may specify additional frequency - when in doubt, complete the checklist each time the loader is used.
+In addition to daily pre-starts, follow the manufacturer scheduled service intervals, typically at 250, 500, 1000 and 2000 hours.
+Your company policy, site rules or contract may specify additional frequency.
+When in doubt, complete the checklist each time the loader is used.
+In MapTrack, you can schedule each inspection tier and track compliance across your entire loader fleet.

 Frequently asked questions